-The Stamp Act had been approved in March, long before its November implementation date.
-This left the colonists with many months in which to stew over the injustice: Only the colonial legislatures should have the authority to levy taxes in America!
+That March approval date left a lot of time before its November implementation date.
+The colonists had many months in which to stew over the injustice: Only the colonial legislatures should have the authority to levy taxes in America!
 Why should Parliament get to take money out of Americans’ pockets when the colonists had no representation in that body?!

-Needless to say, the attempt at taxation left the colonists irate.
+Needless to say, the colonists were irate.
 How would they respond to this encroachment upon their rights?

 Americans aimed many of their protests at the stamp collectors.
 If the collectors could be persuaded to resign from their positions, then how would the King collect his taxes?
 You’ve doubtless heard of many of these more fiery events.
 Mobs burned the effigies of stamp collectors and Royal Governors, and they attacked the homes of these Loyalists.

 There were other, less violent means of protest, though.
 The Daughters of Liberty organized groups that would weave cloth, freeing the colonists from dependency upon Great Britain for their clothes.
 Some merchants committed to boycotts of British goods.
 A Stamp Act Congress was convened, and it approved a petition to Parliament and the King.

 Parliament refused to so much as consider this Declaration of Rights and Grievances.

 At about this time, future President John Adams would write in his diary: “The People, even to the lowest Ranks, have become more attentive to their Liberties, more inquisitive about them, and more determined to defend them, than they were ever before known or had occasion to be.”